-Unpermitted development has occurred on site without benefit of the required coastal development permit including, but not limited to, the construction of a 13-foot high 480 square foot shade structure (with 8 10-inch posts and a 8 foot tall retaining wall), with thatched roof on an approximately 680 square foot concrete patio at the toe of the coastal bluff, and a 12-foot diameter thatched umbrella on an approximately 10 foot in diameter concrete pad at mid bluff, and increasing the height of the approved (CDP 5-90-1041-A3) 4 foot high retaining wall to approximately 8 feet.
+Unpermitted development has occurred on site without benefit of the required coastal development permit including, but not limited to, the construction of a 13-foot high 480 square foot shade structure (with 8 10-inch posts and a 8 foot tall retaining wall), with thatched roof on an approximately 680 square foot concrete patio at the toe of the coastal bluff, and a 12-foot diameter thatched umbrella on an approximately 10 foot in diameter concrete pad at mid bluff.
 All of this development is located on the bluff face and adjacent to the public beach and is visible from the public beach.

 Amendment No. 5-90-1041-A2, was submitted as the result of enforcement action by Commission staff to resolve the unpermitted removal of vegetation and to restore the bluff.
 The Commission approved the amendment with special conditions regarding restoration maintenance and monitoring of the landscaping and habitat.
 The special conditions required the applicant to agree to plant the area per the approved plant list and annually monitor the landscaping for a period of five years to ensure that a viable community of Eriogonum Parvifolium is established.
 The applicant has not submitted any of the required reports and it cannot be determined, without the applicant submitting a survey of vegetation on site, if the existing landscaping is consistent with the landscaping plan approved by the Commission.
 Furthermore, the unpermitted development is located in the two areas of the restoration area that was approved under CDP 5-90-1041-A2, as areas to be restored with Eriogonum and other native plants to preserve and enhance the habitat value of the El Segundo Blue butterfly.
+The unpermitted approximately 758 square feet of concrete pads eliminates a significant amount of area from revegetation and impacts habitat for the El Segundo Blue butterfly.